 This is often the approach we recommend since withdrawing from the Cash investment option does not realise any losses if markets are performing poorly – please read about Income Stream investment strategies for further explanations.

 The third approach is to allocate a percentage to be withdrawn from each option you are invested in.
-While similar to matching your investment choice (MIC), this means you can withdraw differently to your investment allocations.
+While similar to matching your investment choice (the pro-rata option), this means you can withdraw differently to your investment allocations.
 For example, you could have money invested 30% in Cash, 20% in Balanced Growth and 50% in Growth but drawdown 80% from Cash, 15% from Growth and 5% from Balanced Growth.